Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Introduction

 The results demonstrate the following:

-\begin{itemize} \item The proposed motion planning algorithm can generate a safe and smooth trajectory to avoid dynamic obstacles by considering their areas, directions, speeds and positions. \item The proposed motion planning algorithm can generate an optimised trajectory in an extremely short execution time. \item The proposed motion planning algorithm can be utilised in a variety of complex environments with multiple obstacles and different statuses. \end{itemize}
+\begin{itemize} \item The proposed D-GPMP2 algorithm can generate a safe and smooth trajectory to avoid dynamic obstacles by considering their areas, directions, speeds and positions. \item The proposed D-GPMP2 algorithm can generate an optimised trajectory in an extremely short execution time. \item The proposed D-GPMP2 algorithm can be utilised in a variety of complex environments with multiple obstacles and different statuses. \item The proposed D-GPMP2-COLREGs algorithm effectively performs dynamic obstacle avoidance in maritime environments while maintaining compliance with COLREGs regulations. \end{itemize}

-We have also tested and validated the proposed motion planning algorithm in a high-fidelity maritime environment in ROS.
+We have also tested and validated the proposed D-GPMP2 algorithm in a high-fidelity maritime environment in ROS.
 In ROS, augmented practicability is achieved based on the consideration of a series of physical properties such as hydrodynamic force, gravity and buoyancy \cite{meng2022anisotropic, bingham2019toward}.
 In comparison with the expensive testing process using a full-sized physical USV, validating the developed motion planning algorithm in ROS can effectively reduce the testing cost and maintain reliable test results simultaneously \cite{meng2022anisotropic, meng2022fully}.
 A scenario demonstration in the Gazebo simulation environment in ROS is provided in Fig. \ref{USVs}.

 The reminder of this article is organised as follows.
 Section \ref{GPMP2} presents the mathematical model of the GPMP2 algorithm in detail.
 Section \ref{D-GPMP2} presents the proposed D-GPMP2 algorithm in detail.
+Section \ref{D-GPMP2-COLREGs} presents the proposed D-GPMP2-COLREGs algorithm in detail.
 Section \ref{Factor graph} presents a new structure of the optimisation tool used in the research.
-Section \ref{Simulations and discussions} demonstrates a series of simulation results of the proposed motion planning algorithm in MATLAB.
-Section \ref{Implementation in ROS} demonstrates the practical performance of the proposed motion planning algorithm in ROS, while Section \ref{Conclusion} concludes this article and proposes some future research directions.
+Section \ref{Simulations and discussions} demonstrates a series of simulation results of the proposed motion planning algorithms in MATLAB.
+Section \ref{Implementation in ROS} demonstrates the practical performance of the proposed D-GPMP2 algorithm in ROS, while Section \ref{Conclusion} concludes this article and proposes some future research directions.